Vietnam.vn - Nền tảng quảng bá Việt Nam

 Logistics chiếm 17% giá thành, TPHCM lập đội phản ứng nhanh để xử lý - 2

-Developing waterway transport to reduce costs
+Developing waterway transportation to reduce costs.

-Mr. Le Van Danh, Deputy Director of the Department of Industry and Trade of Ho Chi Minh City, also said that the logistics cost of up to 17% of the cost price that businesses reported is very high, and is a bottleneck in the development of Ho Chi Minh City.
+Mr. Le Van Danh, Deputy Director of the Ho Chi Minh City Department of Industry and Trade, also stated that the logistics costs, which amount to 17% of the product price as reported by businesses, are indeed very high and are a bottleneck for the development of Ho Chi Minh City.

-The Department of Industry and Trade of Ho Chi Minh City is also working with other units to calculate the use of waterways to transport goods from Ho Chi Minh City and Binh Duong (old) to Cai Mep port.
-This will take advantage of the region's waterways and reduce the logistical load on the road system.
+The Ho Chi Minh City Department of Industry and Trade is also working with relevant units to consider using waterways to transport goods from Ho Chi Minh City and the former Binh Duong province to Cai Mep port.
+This would both take advantage of the region's waterways and reduce the logistical burden on the road transport system.

 Photo: Tran Manh